People Tell Their Best "Thirsty For Revenge" Stories

 Me: (smiles when inspiration struck) Hi ASL, yes.
 Can you see if you have these items in stock and in these colors?

 I proceed to open my messenger bag and take out the 10 pages I printed out earlier and plopped them down on the glass counter.
+I still remember the small thud sound the stack of papers made when I did it.

 Me: Yes, so I want this purse in this color, that handbag in this color, the backpack in this color…

-ASL: (looks at me) no problem!
 May I take the papers, so I can make sure I get the right items for you, Mr?

 Me: (with the biggest grin and loud enough for WSL to hear) Call me (my name), and sure.
+Take all the time you need.
+I’ll wait here.
+Thanks!

 ASL goes to their backroom to start getting my stuff together, and I turned to the right, leaned against the counter, and proceeded to stare at WSL with my best poker face while I waited for ASL to come back with my stuff.
-Next to me, my friend was trying her hardest to keep a straight face and not burst out laughing.

-(my name).
+ASL comes back after 10 minutes with some of my items: Hello, Mr. (my name).
 I’m sorry, but we don’t have this item or that item in stock or in that color.

 Me: (Takes out the backup item list) No problem, ASL.
 Can you see if you have these items in lieu of the ones you don’t have?